metalabdesign/AsyncAwait/README.md

    progressBar.visibility = View.INVISIBLE
 }
 ```
-As you see in example above, you can write asynchronous code in a imperative style, step by step.
+As you see in the example above, you can write asynchronous code in a imperative style, step by step.
 Calling `await` to run code in background doesn't lock the UI thread.
 And execution _continues_ in UI thread after background work is finished.
 There is no magic, see [how it works](#how-it-works).

 ## Dependency
 ```Groovy